Modern Machine Learning for LHC Physicists: Welcome

 \section{Welcome}

-These lecture notes are based on lectures in the 2022 Summer term, held at Heidelberg University.
-These lectures were held on the black board, corresponding to the formula-heavy style, but supplemented with \href{https://github.com/bmdillon/dlpp-tutorials}{tutorials}.
-The notes start with a very brief motivation why LHC physicists should be interested in modern machine learning.
+These notes are based on lectures in the 2022 Summer term and the 2023 Winter term, both held at Heidelberg University.
+The lectures were held on the black board, corresponding to the formula-heavy style, but supplemented with \href{https://github.com/heidelberg-hepml/ml-tutorials}{tutorials}.
+The notes start with a very brief motivation why LHC physicists are naturally driven towards modern machine learning.
 Many people are pointing out that the LHC Run~3 and especially the HL-LHC are going to be a new experiment rather than a continuation of the earlier LHC runs.
 One reason for this is the vastly increased amount of data and the opportunities for analysis and inference, inspired and triggered by data science as a new common language of particle experiment and theory.

 The introduction to neural networks is meant for future particle physicists, who know basic numerical methods like fits or Monte Carlo simulations.
-All through the notes, we attempt to tell a story through a series of original publications.
+We tell our ML-story through a series of original publications.
 We start with supervised classification, which is how everyone in particle physics is coming into contact with modern neural networks.
 We then move on to non-supervised classification, since no ML-application at the LHC is properly supervised, and the big goal of the LHC is to find physics that we do not yet know about.
 A major part of the lecture notes is then devoted to generative networks, because one of the defining aspects of LHC physics is the combination of first-principle simulations and high-statistics datasets.
-Finally, we present some ideas how LHC inference can benefit from ML-approaches to inverse problems, a field of machine learning which is less well explored.
+Finally, we present some ideas how LHC inference can benefit from ML-approaches to inverse problems.
 The last chapter on symbolic regression is meant to remind us that numerical methods are driving much of physics research, but that the language of physics remains formulas, not computer code.